wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/extend-cloud-sustainability/includes/exercise-add-custom-field.md

-You might want to add more descriptive details to your facility.
-You can add a custom field to the existing **Facility** form to achieve this objective.
+You might want to add more descriptive details about your facility.
+To do so, you can add a custom field to the existing **Facility** form.

 In this exercise, you create a field in a table and add that field to an existing form.